OpenNebula/docs/source/installation_and_configuration/opennebula_services/sunstone.rst

 ``:vnc_proxy_port``.

 You can retrieve useful information from ``/var/log/one/novnc.log``. **Your browser must support websockets**, and have them enabled.
-This is the default in current Chrome and Firefox, but former versions of Firefox (i.e. 3.5) required manual activation.
-Otherwise Flash emulation will be used.

 When using secure websockets, make sure that your certificate and key (if not included in the certificate) are correctly set in the :ref:`Sunstone configuration files <suns_advance_ssl_proxy>`.